RiFi2k/format-html-in-php/README.md

 // List of tags, comma separated, that should have an extra newline before them. 'null' defaults to "head, body, /html".
 "html.format.extraLiners": "head, body, /html",

-// Format and indent {{#foo}} and {{/foo}}.
-"html.format.indentHandlebars": false,

-// Indent <head> and <body> sections.
-"html.format.indentInnerHtml": false,

-// Maximum number of line breaks to be preserved in one chunk.
-Use 'null' for unlimited.
-"html.format.maxPreserveNewLines": null,

-// Whether existing line breaks before elements should be preserved.
-Only works before elements, not inside tags or for text.
-"html.format.preserveNewLines": true,

-// Maximum amount of characters per line (0 = disable).
-"html.format.wrapLineLength": 120,
 ```

 ---